recipe-repo/recipe-repo/README.md

 In the current version you can:

-- Create and view recipes
-- Edit and delete recipes
+- Create, view, edit and delete recipes
 - Import and export recipes as json files
 - Automated recipe imports